 Welcome to the Transgender Resource Road Map.
-This page is meant to give our transgender students the information needed to successfully navigate their NC State University experience.
+This page provides our transgender students the information needed to successfully navigate their NC State experience.

 Student Health Services